How to Make Permanent Changes-

 And finally:

 In surrender we gain real freedom.
-Surrender frees us from the need to do whatever needs to be done ourselves and it frees us from our fleshly desires, our control freak tendencies and our pride.
-When we are free of those things we are free indeed.
+Surrender frees us from the need to control the outcome, our fleshly desires, our control freak tendencies and our pride.
+When we are free of those things we are free indeed (John 8:36).

-Spiritual Warfare Series-What on Earth is a “Loin” and how do we Gird Them up?
+What is a Spiritual “Loin” and how do we Gird Them?

 Then you will know the truth, and the truth will set you free- John 8:32 NIV